 FIGURE 1.
-The family of Legendrian links $\Lambda_n \subset (\mathbb{S}^3, \xi{st}), n \geq 1$, on the left.
+The family of Legendrian links $\Lambda_n \subset (\mathbb{S}^3, \xi{\text{st}})$, $n \geq 1$, on the left.
 The Legendrian links of affine D_n -type are depicted on the right, $n \geq 4$.
 All of these have infinitely many fillings.
 The boxes indicate a series of positive crossings.

-(ii) Second, since the appearance of [CG20], the articles [CZ20, GSW20a, GSW20b] have continued to develop various cluster and sheaf-theoretic methods that detect infinitely many Lagrangian fillings for a Legendrian link $\Lambda \subset (\mathbb{S}^3, \xi{st})$.
-That said, the techniques presented in [CG20, CZ20, GSW20a, GSW20b] are currently only effective at studying Legendrian links which are positive braids, i.e. when $\Lambda \subset (\mathbb{S}^3, \xi{st})$ admits a Legendrian front given by the rainbow closure of a positive braid.
-In the present manuscript we develop a Floer-theoretic argument which also applies to certain Legendrian links $\Lambda \subset (\mathbb{S}^3, \xi{st})$ which are not the rainbow closure of positive braids.
-For instance, we show that each of the Legendrian links $\Lambda_n, n \in \mathbb{N}$, depicted in Figure 1 (left) admits infinitely many Lagrangian fillings.
+Note that, since the appearance of [CG21], the articles [CZ21, GSW20a, GSW20b] have also continued to develop various cluster and sheaf-theoretic methods that detect infinitely many Lagrangian fillings for a Legendrian link $\Lambda \subset (\mathbb{S}^3, \xi{\rm st})$.
+Nevertheless, all these techniques are currently only effective at studying Legendrian links which are positive braids, i.e. when $\Lambda \subset (\mathbb{S}^3, \xi{\rm st})$ admits a Legendrian front given by the rainbow closure of a positive braid, and do not apply to several of our smallest links.
+In contrast, the Floer-theoretic argument we develop also applies to certain Legendrian links $\Lambda \subset (\mathbb{S}^3, \xi{\rm st})$ which are not the rainbow closure of positive braids.
+For instance, we show that each of the Legendrian links Λ_n , $n \in \mathbb{N}$, depicted in Figure 1 (left) admits infinitely many Lagrangian fillings.
 For n = 1, this yields a Legendrian link Λ_1 which is not the rainbow closure of a positive braid because it contains a tb = -3 stabilized unknot component.
-In short, we are able to tackle new classes of Legendrian links which cannot currently be addressed by using any of the previous work on infinite fillings.

-(iii) Third, the existence of infinitely many Lagrangian fillings for our families of Legendrian links $\Lambda \subset (\mathbb{S}^3, \xi{st})$ is deduced from a stronger result on Legendrian loops, Theorem 1.1, as we explain shortly.
+(ii) Second, the existence of infinitely many Lagrangian fillings for our families of Legendrian links $\Lambda \subset (\mathbb{S}^3, \xi{\rm st})$ is deduced from a stronger result on Legendrian loops, Theorem 1.1, as we explain shortly.
 In particular, we provide the first examples of Legendrian loops whose induced monodromy action on the Legendrian contact DGA has infinite order.
+In addition, we present the first example of a Weinstein 4-manifold homotopic to the 2-sphere with infinitely many Hamiltonian isotopy classes of exact Lagrangian surfaces of genus 2 (and no Lagrangian 2-spheres nor exact Lagrangian tori).
+This is part of the family of Weinstein 4-manifolds in Corollaries 1.6 and 1.7, which construct such Weinstein 4-manifolds for all genera $g \geq 2$.
+Note that, at the level of smooth topology, the concatenation of these Legendrian loops with any decomposable Lagrangian filling does not change the smooth type of the Lagrangian filling.
+Thus, we can use these Legendrian loops to produce infinitely many Lagrangian fillings (and surfaces in Weinstein 4-manifolds) which are distinct up to Hamiltonian isotopy, but these surfaces are all smoothly isotopic.

-(iv) Finally, at a technical level, we study the lifts of the DGA maps induced by exact Lagrangian cobordisms to \mathbb{Z} -coefficients, which is required to argue the infinite order in our argument.
-This is interesting on its own, as it provides correct signs for Floer theoretical invariants, such as augmentations, and it is a necessary ingredient for the study of cluster structures1 on augmentation varieties and their holomorphic symplectic structures.
+(iii) Third, at a technical level, we study the lifts of the DGA maps induced by exact Lagrangian cobordisms to \mathbb{Z} -coefficients, which is required to argue the infinite order in our argument.
+This is interesting on its own, as it provides correct signs for Floer theoretical invariants, such as augmentations, and it is a necessary ingredient for the study of cluster structures4 on augmentation varieties and their holomorphic symplectic structures, as this requires Floer theory in characteristic 0.
 In particular, these results from this manuscript are used in the recent article [CGGS20] to construct a holomorphic symplectic structure on the augmentation varieties associated to Legendrian positive braids.